Peripli/specification/api.md

 Definition of the semantics behind the resource name can be found in the [OSB specification](https://github.com/openservicebrokerapi/servicebroker/blob/v2.14/spec.md#terminology).

+A Service Offering has two unique keys.
+There is the internal service ID (`service_offering_id`) which is generated by the Service Manager when a broker is registered.
+If multiple brokers register the same service, each Service Offering gets a different internal service ID.
+And there is the pair of broker ID (`borker_id`) and service ID (`service_id`).
+This service ID is the ID provided in the catalog of a broker.
+Because multiple brokers can provide the same service and service ID, the broker ID is required to specify the Service Offering.

 ### Service Plans

 The `service plans` API is described [here](#service-plan-management).